by Eric A. Brill

 (October 7, 2010)

 Many commentators have insisted that Mahmoud Ahmadinejad stole Iran's 2009 presidential election from Mir-Hossein Mousavi.
 The post-election protests have been cast as courageous Truth confronting arrogant Power.
-Yet not one of Mousavi's many thousands of election-day observers has claimed that fraud occurred at his polling station or that the reported vote count was different from what he witnessed.
-Nor has anyone else come forward with a credible, evidence-backed account of electoral fraud.
-What if, on this narrow but important question, it turns out to have been courage confronting Power and Truth: Ahmadinejad was validly elected?
+Yet none of Mousavi's many thousands of election-day observers has claimed that fraud occurred at his polling station, or that the reported vote count was different from what he witnessed.
+Nor has anyone else presented evidence of electoral fraud.
+On this narrow but important question, what if it turns out to have been courage confronting Power and Truth: Ahmadinejad was validly elected?

 Charges that the Iranian government brutally mistreated protesters after the 2009 presidential election must be taken very seriously.
 A protester's human rights should not depend on the merits of his position, just as our respect for a soldier should not depend on the merits of the war he is sent to fight.
 The question considered here, however, is not whether the government mistreated those who protested the election result, nor whether Iran's government ought to be run by different people with different policies.
 Nor is the question whether more candidates ought to have been declared eligible to run – a complaint not made by Mir-Hossein Mousavi until after the election.
 Obviously he made the list, and the exclusion of other candidates probably improved his chances.
 The question here is simply whether Mahmoud Ahmadinejad won the election, fair and square.